nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_anomaly/datalens_anomaly.md

 3. Create TWO text files in the **RO** directory called **myfile01.txt** & **myfile02.txt** with some text.

-4. Delete the TWP files.
+4. Delete the TWO files.
 The creation and deletion of files should trigger the anomaly rules.

 5. Continue on the next lab until you receive email warning about anomalies detected.
         ![](images/dl4.png)